NullVoxPopuli/ember-resources/README.md

 when an array is passed, inside the Resource, `this.args.named` will be empty and `this.args.positional` will contain the result of the thunk.

+_for function resources, this is the only type of thunk allowed._

 #### An object of named args

 when an object is passed where the key `named` is not present,